 Lastly, if you answered “no” to most of the questions above, would your answers realistically change if you were to switch specialties?
-It’s important to pinpoint if your gut feeling is pointing you towards a new specialty altogether or a different position within your current specialty.
+It’s important to pinpoint whether your gut feeling is pointing you toward a new specialty altogether or a different position within your current specialty.

 Sometimes it’s not the specialty that’s the problem, but rather the circumstances surrounding your current employment situation.
 Changing your work environment may revitalize your love for the specialty you originally chose and for medicine as a whole.

-If you’re still not sure if you should change PA specialties but know that you need something new, see if any of these remedies could help:
+If you’re still not sure whether you should change PA specialties but know that you need something new, see if any of these remedies could help:

 |Questions to Consider||Possible Remedy|

 |Is there a specific site, colleague, or administration issue that makes your specialty feel like a mistake, but you otherwise enjoy the cases and patient population?||Consider moving to a new employer within the same specialty.|

 |Does your current schedule impact your life negatively, but you otherwise enjoy what you do?||Consider speaking to your employer to see whether your schedule can be adjusted to better align with your life goals (e.g., four 10s, three 12s).|